Common Cash Flow Problems for Small Business Owners

 Solution

 If you have not searched for other service providers, start by receiving three new bids for fixed costs.
-If you can cut costs by changing providers and not exposing the company to further risk by evaluating your expenses, then make the change.
-It is essential to track your budget and variances to plan regularly for this solution.
+If you can cut costs by changing providers and not expose the company to further risk by evaluating your expenses, then make the change.
+Tracking your budget and variances is essential to planning regularly to improve cash flow.

 5. Surplus or Dead Inventory

 As a small business owner, if your company has manufacturing or warehouse distribution operations with the product, then you may have too much inventory sitting dead on shelves.
-Excess inventory your business is not selling ties up cash flow and critical floor space.
-Causes of surplus inventory:
+Excess inventory, which your business is not selling, ties up cash flow and critical floor space.

 - Inadequate forecasting methods